oddjobs-maple/odd_job_guides/str-cleric/README.md

   LUKless.
 Heal is only useful defensively, as its ability to deal magical damage is also useless.
-- Considerably worse accuracy in comparison to an ordinary mage, and even in comparison to an ordinary warrior, due to the fact that you gain less ACC per point of DEX than warriors do.
+- Considerably worse accuracy in comparison to an ordinary mage, and even in comparison to an ordinary warrior, due to the fact that you do not get a mastery skill.
 - Unfortunately not as good at melee combat as some other jobs are (particularly non-odd jobs, i.e. ordinary/mainstream jobs).
 Given the same equipment, any ordinary warrior, bandit, or brawler build that could be